akmur/alex-11ty/posts/2016-03-14-super-gigi-flexbox-grid-system.md

 Flexbox has been getting lots of attention lately, and rightly so, as it makes it possible to solve problems in unique and responsive ways.
 You might want to take into consideration Flexbox-based layouts in case you are building a truly responsive web application and you want to take advantage of cool Flexbox properties like ordering, direction, wrapping, growing, etc.

-In this post I&#8217;m going to explain how to get started with [Super GiGi][1], a Flexbox based grid system created by the people at [Objectway][2] and by <a href="https://twitter.com/MakhBeth" target="_blank">Davide Di Pumpo</a> in particular.
+In this post I'm going to explain how to get started with [Super GiGi][1], a Flexbox based grid system created by the people at [Objectway][2] and by <a href="https://twitter.com/MakhBeth" target="_blank">Davide Di Pumpo</a> in particular.

-But first, here&#8217;s what Davide himself has to say about SuperGigi:
+But first, here's what Davide himself has to say about SuperGigi:

 _&#8220;When you design a website, usually you will use some kind of grid system.
 There are a lot of frameworks on the old wide web that will help you accomplish this.
 Sometimes they use float, sometimes they use tables, but there are a few that are using Flexbox.
 And if you know [Flexbox][3] you know two things about it: 1, It’s awesome and 2, it can be a pain to do general layout with._